Understanding the Relationship between UVC LED Lifetime and Power

 For instance, an LED at 1,000 hours, you may have two different lifetime specifications for the same population of LEDs:

 Changing the B value rating only affects the defined lifetime, not the LED.
 When evaluating LEDs based on B Values, the main question is: what are the reliability requirements in your application?
-For instance, having an array of 20 LEDs will be less impacted by one LED performing out of specs that an array of two LEDs.
+For instance, having an array of 20 LEDs will be less impacted by one LED performing out of spec that a design using two LEDs.

 Finally, lifetime needs to be considered for the system, not just the LEDs.
 This includes the LED driver, and other components.